jtackkett/website-content/post/html/html-forms/index.md

 I talked about data.
 Which data?

-Data is provided by users via the set of control that are available on the Web platform:
+Data is provided by users via the set of controls that are available on the Web platform:

 - input boxes (single line text)
 - text areas (multiline text)